JoeLumbley/XInput-CS/README.md

 # XInput C#

 🎮 Welcome to XInput C#, your go-to solution for integrating Xbox controller support into your applications!
-This feature-rich application showcases the seamless integration of Xbox controllers, complete with vibration effects and real-time controller state monitoring.
+This feature-rich application showcases the seamless integration of controllers, complete with vibration effects and real-time controller state monitoring.

 ![019](https://github.com/user-attachments/assets/5bfb4c74-f2c3-420c-a387-da0690bc71bb)